ENVIRONMENTAL SCIENCE

 BACHELOR OF ARTS | BACHELOR OF SCIENCE

 Environmental Science explores the intersection between humans and the natural world.
-It is a complex field that touches upon aspects of the biological and physical sciences, governmental policies, economics, and social issues; success at addressing environmental issues therefore requires an interdisciplinary approach.
-Consequently, the Mercyhurst University Environmental Science major educates and trains students in the physical and social sciences so that they are reflectively aware of the natural environment in which they live, are globally responsible of the Earth and its resources, and are prepared to successfully address environmental issues on any number of fronts.
-Students choose a specific track in Biology Field Studies or Geology Field Studies to help emphasize their particular interest in environmental science.
+This complex field touches upon aspects of the biological and physical sciences, governmental policies, economics, and social issues.
+Success at addressing environmental issues therefore requires an interdisciplinary approach.
+Our Environmental Science major educates you in the physical and social sciences, helping you to be reflectively aware of the natural environment in which you live, globally responsible of the Earth and its resources, and prepared to successfully address all types of environmental issues.

 Learning Outcomes